Generic Name: infliximab (in-FLIX-i-mab)

 - Infliximab may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Infliximab may increase the risk of developing a certain type of blood cancer (lymphoma) or other types of cancer.
+- Infliximab may increase the risk of developing a certain type of blood cancer (lymphoma) or other types of cancer (eg, skin cancer).
 The risk may increase if you have used infliximab for a long time.
-Tell your doctor if you have ever had lymphoma or another cancer.
+Tell your doctor if you have ever had lymphoma or another cancer, or if you have a risk of developing cancer.
 Contact your doctor right away if any symptoms appear, such as unusual lumps or swelling (eg, in your armpit, groin, or neck), night sweats, recurring fever, unusual tiredness, unexplained cough or breathlessness, persistent unexplained itching, or unexplained weight loss.